bramwillemse/bw-home/content/_now.md

 ## Personal development

 - On a bi-weekly basis **I am meeting up with my Mastermind group** with 2 befriended colleagues.
 We help keep ourselves and each other accountable for our personal development goals and discuss themes we run into while doing so.
-- **I am currently reading** [The Mars Room](https://www.goodreads.com/book/show/36373648-the-mars-room "Read about The Mars Room by Rachel Kushner on GoodReads") by Rachel Kushner, [The Culture Map](https://www.goodreads.com/book/show/22085568-the-culture-map "Read about The Culture Map by Erin Meyer on GoodReads") by Erin Meyer, [Why We Sleep](https://www.goodreads.com/book/show/34466963-why-we-sleep "Read about Why We Sleep by Matthew Walker on GoodReads") by Matthew Walker, [The Professional Product Owner](https://www.goodreads.com/book/show/35133269-the-professional-product-owner "Read about the Professional Product Owner by Don McGreal on GoodReads") by Don McGreal.
+- **I am currently reading** [Pillars of the Earth](https://www.goodreads.com/book/show/5043.The_Pillars_of_the_Earth "Read about Pillars of the Earth by Ken Follet on GoodReads") by Ken Follet, [The Culture Map](https://www.goodreads.com/book/show/22085568-the-culture-map "Read about The Culture Map by Erin Meyer on GoodReads") by Erin Meyer, [Why We Sleep](https://www.goodreads.com/book/show/34466963-why-we-sleep "Read about Why We Sleep by Matthew Walker on GoodReads") by Matthew Walker, [The Professional Product Owner](https://www.goodreads.com/book/show/35133269-the-professional-product-owner "Read about the Professional Product Owner by Don McGreal on GoodReads") by Don McGreal.

 ## Keeping calm &amp; fit